 - The baby seems to have become pale in color.

-- The baby has a sunken fontanel. (soft diamond shaped area on top of a baby’s
+- The baby has a sunken fontanel. (the soft diamond shaped area on top of a baby’s

-head between the scull bones) This is a definite symptom of dehydration
+head between the skull bones) This is a definite symptom of dehydration

 - The baby has “tenting skin” if the skin is pinched, it